 Chances are you'll find yourself in Footscray on the trail of a highly anticipated arts event.
 The local arts scene is led by the dynamic Footscray Community Arts Centre, situated on the banks of the Maribyrnong River.
 The precinct features theatre performances, workshops, a bar, cafe and gallery spaces.

 Other exciting and innovative arts organisations call Footscray home.
-Catch a performance by Footscray's experimental theatre company Snuff Puppets at the Footscray Drill Hall, explore contemporary art at Trocadero Art Space, and see live music at the Reverence Hotel.
+Catch a performance by Footscray's experimental theatre company Snuff Puppets at the Footscray Drill Hall, and explore contemporary art at Trocadero Art Space.

 Big games and fireworks

 Cheer on the legendary 'Dogs', the Western Bulldogs Australian Football League team, at a training session at the state-of-the-art Whitten Oval.
 See the fireworks at Chinese New Year and the Tet Lunar Year Festival, a colourful Vietnamese celebration featuring dancing dragons, live music and food stalls.

 Unable to get data